Login

 Step 1: Installation and setup

-npm install @fastpix/data-shakaplayer
+npm install "@fastpix/data-shakaplayer"

 import loadShakaPlayer from "@fastpix/data-shakaplayer";